microsoft/SEAL/README.md

 dotnet run -p dotnet/examples # Build and run .NET examples
 ```

-You can use the `dotnet` parameter `--configuration <Debug|Release>` to run `Debug` or `Relase` examples and unit tests.
+You can use `--configuration <Debug|Release>` to run `Debug` or `Release` examples and unit tests.
-And you can use `--verbosity detailed` to print the list of unit tests that are being run.
+You can use `--verbosity detailed` to print the list of unit tests that are being run.

-On Windows, one can also build the Microsoft Visual Studio 2019 solution file `dotnet/SEALNet.sln` that contains the three projects.
+On Windows, you can also use the Microsoft Visual Studio 2019 solution file `dotnet/SEALNet.sln` to build all three projects.

 #### Android and iOS

-You can use [Android Studio](https://developer.android.com/studio) to build the native shared library used by the .NET Standard wrapper library for Android.
-If you want to build for iOS, please take a look at our [iOS pipeline](pipelines/ios.yml) file to see how to configure and build the native library using CMake and Xcode.

-However, the recommended way of using SEAL for .NET in Android and iOS is to add a reference to the multiplatform [NuGet package](https://www.nuget.org/packages/Microsoft.Research.SEALNet) to your [Xamarin](https://dotnet.microsoft.com/apps/xamarin) project.
+While it is possible to build your own custom NuGet package for Android or iOS (see [Building for Android and iOS](#building-for-android-and-ios) for the native component), this is not easy and is not recommended.
+Instead, please add a reference to the multiplatform [NuGet package](https://www.nuget.org/packages/Microsoft.Research.SEALNet) to your [Xamarin](https://dotnet.microsoft.com/apps/xamarin) project.

-#### Using Microsoft SEAL for .NET in Your Own Application
+#### Using Microsoft SEAL for .NET

 To use Microsoft SEAL for .NET in your own application you need to:

-1. add a reference in your project to `SEALNet.dll`;
+1. Add a reference in your project to `SEALNet.dll`;
-1. ensure the native shared library is available for your application when run.
+1. Ensure the native shared library is available for your application when run.
 The easiest way to ensure this is to copy the native shared library to the same directory where your application's executable is located.

 #### Building Your Own NuGet Package

 You can build your own NuGet package for Microsoft SEAL by following the instructions in [NUGET.md](dotnet/nuget/NUGET.md).

-As mentioned before, the .NET project will copy the shared native library to the assembly output directory.
-You can use the `dotnet` parameter `--configuration <Debug|Release>` to run either `Debug` or `Release` versions of the examples.

 ## Contributing